United States Bicentennial: Other

 In the summer of 1976, the city of South Bend, Indiana, embarked on a unique project to commemorate the United States Bicentennial: painting its fire hydrants in vibrant colors and patriotic designs.
 Over four decades later, many of South Bend's painted fire hydrants still stand as reminders of America's Bicentennial celebration.

 Bell Telephone Company commissioned Stanley Meltzoff to create a cover for its 1976 directory to commemorate both the Bicentennial and the centennial of the invention of the telephone.
 Based on Norman Rockwell's The Gossips, Meltzoff depicted America's great historic and iconic figures using the telephone.
-It became the biggest selling directory in Bell's history.
+It became the biggest-selling directory in Bell's history.

-Many national railroads and shortlines painted locomotives or rolling stock in patriotic color schemes, typically numbered 1776 or 1976, and model railroad manufacturers quickly released bicentennial locomotives which were popular among children and adults.
+Many national railroads and shortlines painted locomotives or rolling stock in patriotic color schemes, typically numbered 1776 or 1976, and model railroad manufacturers quickly released bicentennial locomotives, which were popular among children and adults.
 Many military units marked aircraft with special designs in honor of the Bicentennial.
 John Warner served as ARBA director.

 The New Jersey Lottery operated a special "Bicentennial Lottery" in which the winner received $1,776 per week (before taxes) for 20 years (a total of $1,847,040).

 The Bicentennial Wagon Train Pilgrimage began a journey from Blaine, Washington on June 8, 1975, concluding at Valley Forge, Pennsylvania on July 4, 1976.
 The wagon train pilgrimage traced the original covered wagon trade and transportation routes across the United States.
 The Conestoga wagon overland pilgrimage encompassed the Bozeman Trail, California Trail, Gila Trail, Great Wagon Road, Mormon Trail, Natchez Trace Trail, Old Post Road, Old Spanish Trail, Oregon Trail, Overland Trail, Santa Fe Trail, and Wilderness Road.

 Karen Steele was the first baby born on July 4, 1976, 12 seconds after midnight, and was referred to as the "Bicentennial Baby".
 She was featured on The Today Show and Good Morning America, and received commemorations from President Ford, New Jersey Governor Brendan Byrne, and a host of other notables.

-Many commercial products, including sports, apparel and collectibles, appeared in red, white, and blue packages in an attempt to tie them to the Bicentennial.
-Liberty, a brand of Spanish olives, sold their product in glass jars replicating the Liberty Bell during that time.
+Many commercial products, including sports, apparel, and collectibles, appeared in red, white, and blue packages in an attempt to tie them to the Bicentennial.
+Liberty, a brand of Spanish olives, sold its product in glass jars that replicated the Liberty Bell at the time.
 Products were only permitted to display the trademarked Bicentennial logo by paying a license fee to ARBA.

 Ceremonial coinage

-The US government also commemorated the Bicentennial through the creation of new designs on national currency.
-The creation of the ceremonial coinage was both a way to get the American public involved in celebrating the bicentennial, and a way to encourage Americans to collect and purchase more bicentennial memorabilia.
+The US government also commemorated the Bicentennial by creating new designs for national currency.
+The creation of the ceremonial coinage was both a way to get the American public involved in celebrating the Bicentennial and to encourage Americans to collect and purchase more Bicentennial memorabilia.